-When people sit outside that operating system, the outcomes are predictable: delayed care, avoidable urgent care or ER visits, medical debt stress, higher turnover, and a more expensive risk profile once employees finally do become eligible for the main plan.
+When people sit outside that operating system, the outcomes are predictable: delayed care, avoidable urgent care or ER visits, medical debt stress, higher turnover, and a more expensive risk profile once employees finally become eligible for the main plan.

 The rarely discussed problem: the benefits “operating system” gap

 On paper, most employers have a clean eligibility design: part-time employees become eligible once they hit a weekly hours threshold, or after a waiting period, or both.
-In practice, those rules create an “in-between” period where people still have health needs-but no coherent benefit system to help them act early.
+In practice, those rules create an “in-between” period where people still have health needs—but no coherent system to help them act early.

-Eligibility cliffs quietly manufacture adverse selection
+Eligibility cliffs quietly create adverse selection

 - Healthier employees wait—they stay part-time longer because they don't feel an immediate need to qualify.